Jeff Smith (motorcyclist): Later career

+Smith in action at the 500cc Dutch Grand Prix on 25 July 1965 in Bergharen, Holland.

-In an effort to keep pace with the rapid developments in two-stroke engine technology, the BSA factory racing team constructed a new BSA Victor motorcycle for the 1966 season which utilized a four-stroke engine cradled in an ultra-lightweight, titanium motorcycle frame.
+In an effort to keep pace with the rapid developments in two-stroke engine technology, the BSA factory racing team constructed a new BSA Victor motorcycle for the 1966 season which utilised a four-stroke engine cradled in an ultra-lightweight, titanium motorcycle frame.
 Unfortunately, the titanium frame was too brittle for the rigors of motocross racing and broke regularly during competitions.
 Smith won the 1966 500cc Finnish Grand Prix but dropped to third in the 500cc season final points standings behind ČZ factory teammates Paul Friedrichs and Rolf Tibblin.

 Friedrichs dominated the 1966 season by winning seven out of fourteen Grand Prix events, marking the first time a motorcycle powered by a two-stroke engine had won the premier 500cc division since the inception of the Motocross World Championships in 1957.
 The 1966 season marked the end of the first four-stroke era in motocross competition.
-Two-stroke engines would dominate off-road motorcycle racing until 2003 when, mounting government environmental regulations caused the FIM implemented new rules favoring environmentally friendlier four-stroke engines.
+Two-stroke engines would dominate off-road motorcycle racing until 2003 when, in the face of mounting government environmental regulations, the FIM implemented new rules favouring environmentally friendlier four-stroke engines.

 Smith won the final Grand Prix of his career at the 1967 Russian GP and improved to second place in the 1967 championship, however Friedrichs continued to dominate the 500cc class by winning seven out of eleven Grand Prix events.
 He won the 500cc British Motocross Championship for the ninth and final time in 1967.

 By 1968 the BSA factory was the last remaining manufacturer to compete with four-stroke engines as two-stroke motorcycles began to dominate the sport.
 At the age of thirty-five, Smith made his final World Championship appearance at the iconic Namur circuit for the 1969 500cc Belgian Grand Prix.

 Smith participated in the 1970 Trans-AMA motocross series in the United States.
 The Trans-AMA was the first professional motocross series sanctioned by the American Motorcyclist Association (AMA) as a pilot event to help establish motocross in the United States.
 Smith won the first round in La Rue, Ohio to become the first rider in history to win an AMA-sanctioned professional motocross event.
 He also won the second round in New Berlin, New York (Unadilla) and finished the series in third place behind his BSA teammates Dave Nicoll and John Banks.
 In the middle of the 1971 season, the BSA factory announced that they were ceasing operations after years of financial problems.
-Smith announced his retirement in January 1972.
+At the age of 37, Smith announced his retirement in January 1972.